michaelpiskozub/NetVis-FX/README.md

 ![Parallel Galaxy JRE Overflow](https://raw.githubusercontent.com/michaelpiskozub/NetVis-FX/master/images/NetVisFXParallelGalaxyJREOverflow.jpg)

-A polygonal chain, formed by packets, is indicative of a flood attack, such as DDoS.
+A polygonal chain, formed by packets, indicates a flood attack, such as DDoS.
 Its thickness or degree of being connected is attributed to the amount of packets forming it.

 ## Controls